Improvements Coming Soon to Homewood Park!

 - Cultural/performance space with connections to the Afro American Music Institute

-- Playground and multi-purpose courts for various youth activities
+- Playground and green space for various youth activities